codelibs/fess-docs/en/setup.rst

 |image22|

-Launch of the Fess
+Launch of the |Fess|
 ------------------

-In case of Windows environment, double-click the startup.bat file in the bin folder to start Fess.
+In case of Windows environment, double-click the startup.bat file in the bin folder to start |Fess| .

-In case of Unix environments, run startup.sh to start Fess.
+In case of Unix environments, run startup.sh to start |Fess| .

 ::